Our Services

 Helpful Resources

-Hypnagogic hallucinations in seniors are brief, vivid sights or sounds as you fall asleep, most often tied to normal age-related sleep changes, poor sleep, common medications, vision loss, or REM sleep issues, and they are usually not a sign of dementia.
+Hypnagogic hallucinations in seniors are brief, vivid images or sounds that occur while falling asleep.
+In older adults, they're most often linked to normal age-related sleep changes, sleep deprivation, certain medications, vision loss, or REM sleep disorders — and they're usually not a sign of dementia.

 Hallucinations before sleep can be unsettling—especially for older adults who may suddenly see shadows, shapes, flashes of light, or even people who aren't there.
 These experiences, known as hypnagogic hallucinations, happen during the transition from wakefulness to sleep.